 The quintessential boys' choir has a long tradition:

 Boys have been singing at Vienna's Imperial Chapel since 1296.
-In 1498, Maximilian I (HRR) moved his court to Vienna, lock, stock, and choir.
+In 1498, Maximilian I moved his court to Vienna and instructed there were to be six singing boys among his musicians.
+This marked the foundation of what is known today as the Vienna Boys Choir.
 Over the centuries, the Viennese Court attracted musicians like Mozart, Salieri, and Bruckner; Joseph Haydn, Michael Haydn, and Franz Schubert were themselves choristers.

 The Chapel Imperial always travelled with the Emperor.
 Today, touring is part of the chorister's education.
 Since 1926, the Vienna Boys Choir has undertaken around 1000 tours in 97 different countries; in that time, the boys have sung more than 27.000 concerts.